kitlangton/yooleroobee/README.md

     $ yooleroobee new PROBLEM_NUMBER

-for Problem 8, you will get:
+for Problem 8, you will get a new directory:

- - A New Directory called **8-largest-product-in-a-series**
+ - **8-largest-product-in-a-series**

 And two files in that directory: